Blake-Madden/Fiction-Publisher/README.md

 ## What is Fiction Publisher
 **Fiction Publisher** is a fork of [Open Publisher](https://github.com/chrisanthropic/Open-Publisher), redesigned to work with [Manuskript](https://github.com/olivierkes/manuskript) and [Bookdown](https://bookdown.org/) projects.
 It is a [PowerShell](https://github.com/PowerShell/PowerShell) script that wraps [Pandoc](https://github.com/jgm/pandoc), KindleGen, and LaTeX and uses a set of custom Pandoc templates (created with a focus on fiction).

-Write your manuscript in markdown, write a Pandoc [metadata](Metadata-Doc.md) file, run a script, and receive some beautifully formatted ePub, Mobi, and print-ready PDF books.
+Write your manuscript in markdown, configure a Pandoc [metadata](Metadata-Doc.md) file, run a build script, and receive some beautifully formatted ePub, Mobi, and print-ready PDF books.

 Full documentation on the [wiki](https://github.com/Blake-Madden/Fiction-Publisher/wiki).